nkatasekonya/intro-to-web-development/README.md

 # An Introduction to Web Development
 This content has been prepared to assist anyone who has an interest in web developemt, that is, anyone looking to learn the 3 core web technologies HTML, CSS and JavaScript.
-To benefit greatly from this content, these 3 technologies should be learned in a sequence starting with HTML, follwed by CSS, then finish up with JavaScript
+To benefit greatly from this content, these 3 technologies should be learned in a sequence starting with HTML, follwed by CSS, then finish up with JavaScript.
+Navigate to `HTML.md` above to get started

 ## Helful Resources
 - Whenever you are stuck, or need a better explanation, check out the [w3schools](https://www.w3schools.com/) website or the YouTube channel [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw)